 Working with a large body of text is part of an ongoing creative process that starts before you begin the actual writing.
 Such processes entail different phases that may alternate between flow and inspiration, and slower phases in which the writing is characterised by hard work rather than by being enjoyable.
 Doubt and uncertainty often reflect that the work has not yet found its right shape.
 At other times, you may find yourself easily inspired, and the most unexpected aspects of the work can prove important to you.
 Enjoy it – and remember that creative processes have their ups and downs.

-You may also experience ’text turmoil’ - a discomfort that is difficult to put into words - that comes from the text itself.
-This could indicate that you need to rethink, and perhaps restructure what you’re writing.
-As soon as you begin to tackle the problem, you will find that it loosens up and ideas begin to fall into place.
-The structure will fall into place when you can’t move around the different parts anymore.
+You may also experience anxiety about your text, or a discomfort that is difficult to explain.
+This could mean that you need to think along different lines and perhaps reorganise your text.
+As soon as you start to address the problem, you will find solutions and your ideas will begin to fall into place.
+The structure of your text is right once it no longer makes sense to reorganise the different parts.

-Getting started with writing is more important than having complete control over the end product.
-There are various writing techniques you can use to develop your initial ideas on a topic.
+Getting started with your writing process is more important than being in complete control of the product.
+There are many different writing techniques that may help you develop your initial ideas on a topic.
 For instance, you can try brainstorming, mind maps, developing ideas and freewriting.
 These techniques are described below.
 As you begin to write, you will most likely experience your project becoming increasingly clear to you.

-Feel free to start writing about what you think is fun or most interesting.
-Write a little at a time.
-If you take breaks BEFORE you get stuck, it is easier to pick up the thread again.
-Feel free to present your text to others, such as in writing groups, and ask for feedback even if you are not completely satisfied with your writing.
-Good writers spend time revising and often have to restructure their texts several times.
+Begin by writing about something you find enjoyable, and write only a little at a time.
+If you allow yourself to take breaks before you have emptied yourself, it is easier to pick it up again afterwards.
+Present your text to fellow students, colleagues or others, and ask for feedback even when you are not yet satisfied with your work.
+Good writers spend time on revision, and they often have to reorganise their texts several times.

 There are (at least) two strategies for producing text:

-Write down everything you know and wonder about regarding the topic
+Write down everything you know about a topic.